Dunedin couple celebrates becoming 'empty nesters' with fun photoshoot

 As a play on the term "empty nesters," another photo shows the Lyons holding an empty bird house.

+Malik has been helping a lot of people smile these days from his free front porch COVID shoots, to complimentary head shots for the unemployed.

+“You want to uplift the community.
+It’s difficult and unprecedented times these days so we want to do something to have a little fun," Malik added.

-The Lyons look forward to their newest adventures — this time as a party of two!
+As for the Lyons, they're look forward to their newest adventures as a party of two— this time with a whole lot less dirty laundry!